OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`AVL Tree` or :term:`Splay Tree`, for the purpose of keeping the tree :term:`height balanced`.

+   recognize
+      In the study of formal languages, the ability to reliably determine whether some string is in a given language or not.

    record
       A collection of information, typically implemented as an :term:`object` in an